Growing Appeal of Currency Hedging

 Important Risks Related to this Article

+You cannot invest directly in an index.
 Foreign investing involves special risks, such as risk of loss from currency fluctuation or political or economic uncertainty.
-Investments focusing on specific regions or countries increase the impact of events and developments associated with the region or country, which can adversely affect performance.
+Investments focusing in specific regions or countries increase the impact of events and developments associated with the region or country, which can adversely affect performance.
 Investments in currency involve additional special risks, such as credit risk and interest rate fluctuations.
 Investments in currency involve additional special risks, such as credit risk and interest rate fluctuations.
-Derivative investments can be volatile, and these investments may be less liquid than other securities, and more sensitive to the effect of varied economic conditions.
+Derivative investments can be volatile and these investments may be less liquid than other securities, and more sensitive to the effect of varied economic conditions.